Medical Debt

 Personal finances

 If you are sick or injured, more often than not you may have to stay off work for a period of time.
 If this is a lengthy period, most employers will reduce your income.
-This can often cause issues trying to pay not only the medical bills you owe for the health services you needed but also the essential bills needed to run your home.
+This can often cause issues trying to pay not only the medical bills you owe for the health services you need but also the essential bills needed to run your home.

 According to Bankruptcy Canada, medical problems are one of the common reasons for bankruptcy for this reason.
 This can often cause an almost domino effect and people max out their credit cards, take out loans and overdrafts just to get by.
 Illness can take a lot from a person, but the after-effects are often what consumes people.